AnyFetch/anyfetch-provider.js/README.md

 #### `initAccount`
 Called when connecting an account for the first time.
-This function is responsible to store pre-datas (authorization grant, temporary values) and redirecting to another page.
+This function is responsible to store pre-data (authorization grant, temporary values) and redirecting to another page.

 Params:
 * `req`: the current request
 * `next`: call this after filling `res`.
-First parameter is the error (if you want to abort), second parameter is the datas to store, third parameter the page where the user should be redirected
+First parameter is the error (if you want to abort), second parameter is the data to store, third parameter the page where the user should be redirected

 Example:
 ```javascript